 Ginger is great for digestion, has anti-inflammatory properties, is rich in antioxidants, and may help to optimize brain function too!

-I like to use the full cardamom pods, as they not only have the freshest flavor, but are the lowest in histamine this way.
+I like to use the whole cardamom pods (not seeds).
+They have the freshest flavor and are the lowest in histamine this way.

 Organic Rose Powder